抗甲型流感Virus M2蛋白抗体[14C2] (ab5416)

 种属反应性与反应: Influenza A

-Tissue, cells or virus corresponding to Influenza A Virus M2 Protein.
+Full length protein corresponding to Influenza A Virus M2 Protein.
 Full length M2 protein from A/WSN/33-infected CV1 cell lysate.

 表位Detects the N-terminal of the Influenza A Virus M2 Protein.

-- ICC/IF: Infected MDCK cells.
+- ICC/IF: Infected MDCK cells with Influenza A.

 存放说明Shipped at 4°C. Store at +4°C short term (1-2 weeks).
 Upon delivery aliquot.
 Store at -20°C or -80°C. Avoid freeze / thaw cycle.